ATaylorEmmons/2D-Game-engine-test/README.md

 quite a while to track down due to the nature of how OpenGl requires memory to be uploaded to the GPU.
 I have moved to the Vulkan API because the lower level API appeals to my interests and the memory operations are explicit and has better debugging infastructure so I will have a better idea of when there are bugs.

+### Note
+* This demo uses instancing rendering to draw many textured squares.
+It has come to my attention that instance rendering is most useful for more complex geometry.
+So, in the end, instance rendering only introduced code complexity with no optimization.